7 Project Manager Certifications (Plus Benefits of Pursuing)

-A project manager must execute all facets of a project from start to finish and ensure it meets the guidelines provided by the client.
-Project managers need to establish a budget that's approved by management, in addition to creating a schedule and setting deadlines for each step of the production process.
-Overall, receiving a project manager certification can increase your skills and improve your efficiency.
+A project manager executes all facets of a project from start to finish and ensures it meets the guidelines provided by a client.
+Project managers establish a budget that management personnel approves, in addition to creating a schedule and setting deadlines for each step of the production process.
+Receiving a project manager certification can increase your skills and improve your efficiency in this role.

-In this article, we outline what a project manager certification is, its benefits and the top types of project manager certifications you can get to improve your skills.
+In this article, we define project manager certifications, describe their benefits and explore several types of project manager certifications you can pursue to improve your skills.

 What is a project manager certification?

-A project manager certification is a professional development tool that enhances your ability to complete projects effectively.
-These types of certificates can be pursued by professionals who want to make a career as a project manager, but you can get this certification if you're seeking to add depth to your resume and make yourself a more attractive candidate when applying for open positions.
-The variety of certifications you may earn can be applied to multiple industries, so aim to select one that aligns with your career path.
+A project manager certification is a professional development credential that enhances your ability to complete projects effectively.
+Those who want to pursue a career as a project manager can pursue these types of certificates, but you can also get this certification if you're seeking to add credentials to your resume and make yourself a more attractive candidate when applying for open positions.
+You can apply the variety of certifications you may earn to multiple industries, so aim to select one that aligns with your career path.

 Read more: Setting Goals To Improve Your Career